 2) Vor Frue Kirke

 You’ve already met some witches.
 Now would you like to meet a 1000 year old crypt?
 Then follow me to Vor Frue Kirke, which means The Church of Our Lady.
 It is divided into three parts: the main church, the medieval abbey church, and the 1000 year old crypt that is definitely haunted by an angry skeleton.
+But it’s a Danish angry skeleton, so that’s probably not so bad.

 The Abbey Church is worth visiting for the astonishing cross-vaulted ceiling and detailed pink murals.
 According to the church’s brochure, the gatekeeper of the Abbey Church was charged with keeping out women, robbers, and scum.
 You should know that doesn’t sound very good, person who was instructing medieval gatekeepers.
 What if the woman was being chased by a scummy robber?
 Would you let her in then?